 When Ronald Reagan took office he appointed Mark Fowler to be his FCC chairman, and an armchair historian doesn’t have to dig far to understand what his marching orders were.
 One of the first things on the agenda: butcher the public interest standard.
-A landmark policy paper co-authored by Fowler and his legal counsel, David Brenner, offered the breathtaking assertion that, and I quote, “the public interest is what the public is interested in.”
+A landmark 1982 policy paper co-authored by Fowler and his legal counsel, David Brenner, offered the breathtaking assertion that, and I quote, “the public’s interest, then, defines the public interest.”
+In other words, the public interest is what the public is interested in.

 Let’s test that theory.
 Here are today’s top Yahoo! searches.
 Feel free to explain how this list articulates America’s best interest in a way that doesn’t utterly clown the English language.